davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle-part-1.md

 those people, or yourself, by mixing together the code that many different people care about for different reasons. [. . .]
-When you write a software module, you want to make sure that when changes are requested, those changes can only originate from a single person, or rather, a single tightly coupled group of people representing a single narrowly defined business function.
+When you write a software module, you want to make sure that when changes are requested, those changes can only originate from a single person[.]

 Martin seems to be saying that the examples above are not actually "reasons to change" -- not in the sense that he meant the phrase.
 It seems from this